Supporting Students with Medical Needs

 - Ensure that all staff are aware of the policy and understand their role in its implementation.

-- Ensure that all appropriate staff are aware of a student’s condition.
+- Ensure that all appropriate staff are aware of students' medical conditions.

 - Ensure that appropriate staff are trained to implement the policy and deliver against Individual Healthcare Plans, including in emergency situations.